Phileosopher/commonplace/glossary-philosophy-2.md

 # Philosophy glossary - part 2

+## Axiology

+Axiology - The branch of philosophy concerned with the concept of "[value](symbols.md)".

+### How do we find purpose?

+Absurdism - [Reality](reality.md) doesn't give us meaning, so we must accept that fact to find [purpose](purpose.md).

+Nihilism - Absolutely everything has zero meaning, purpose, knowable truth, or value.

+- Fatalism - Because determinism (see above) is true, thinking and doing anything is pointless to determine events.

+Anthropomorphism - People tend to make human-like qualities for non-human things, including animals and deities.

+Egoism (descriptively) - Everything people do consciously is inherently self-interested.

+- Cynicism - Everyone is likely doing things for self-interested reasons.
+- Psychological egoism - Everyone is always motivated by self-interest, consciously or subconsciously.

+Freudianism - People psychologically repress experiences, it gets mixed up with sexual desire, and the very act of talking about bad experiences will often fix them.

+Hedonism (descriptively) - People are motivated to seek pleasure and avoid pain.

+### Where *should* we place our purposes?

+Amor fati - Everything that happens is either good or at least necessary.

+Anthropocentrism/Homocentrism - Human beings are the central reason/fact/purpose for the universe.

+Immortalism - People are able to, at least theoretically, live forever.

+Pragmatism - The practical use or consequences of something gives it [meaning](purpose.md) and truth.

+Teleologism - There's an inherent design/purpose/principle/clarity in [reality's](reality.md) [patterns](symbols.md).

+### How should we gain knowledge?

+Coherentism (coherence theory of truth) - Someone's beliefs are only true if they're consistent with at least most of their other beliefs.

+Coherentism (coherence theory of justification) - We can be [certain](understanding-certainty.md) of beliefs when they're consistent with at least most other beliefs that person has.
+Opposite of foundationalism.

+Critical rationalism - To keep their value, all elements of [science](science.md) should be constantly criticized and questioned.

+- Pancritical rationalism - All elements of science or truth should be constantly criticized and questioned, irrespective of any authority's justifications.

+Deism - Reasoning is the only basis for knowledge.
+Thus, someone should only believe in God through reason, not tradition or gained insight.

+Experientialism - Knowledge should be measured by experiences and first-hand accounts.

+Foundationalism - We can be [certain](understanding-certainty.md) of beliefs when when they're based on self-evident basic beliefs that are based on non-belief things like experiences.
+Opposite of coherence theory of justification.

+Functionalism - Since reductive materialism (see above) and logical behaviorism (see above) are wrong, we must consult [beliefs](understanding-certainty.md), [desires](purpose.md), and [emotions](mind-feelings.md) to [understand](understanding.md) people.
+The opposite of coherence theory of justification.

+Falsificationism/Deductivism - Things are only [scientific](science.md) if there's a possibility they could be wrong.

+Inductionism - We can use inductive reasoning on sets of information to create [theories and laws](lawsaxioms.md) to live by.

+- Inductivism - The body of science is guided by previous scientific data, so it's always advancing toward truth.
+- Psychologism - We can only grow in understanding via [philosophical study](philosophy.md).
+- Scientism - We can best grow in understanding via [scientific study](science.md).

+Instrumentalism - Knowledge doesn't need to be true, but must be useful.

+Irrealism - We should swap phenomenalism (see above) with physicalism (see above) back-and-forth to understand things from the best perspective.

+Kierkegaardianism - While truth may be absolute, finding the things that are subjective is the most important thing.

+Methodological reductionism/Scientific reductionism/Occamism/Occam's razor - Explaining things should be continually reduced to the very simplest they can get, but no simpler.

+- Greedy reductionism - Too many people reduce too much to too little.

+Logical positivism - Philosophy should have the same rigor as [science](science.md), with strict rules for judging sentences as true, false, or meaningless.

+- Comtism - All metaphysics and theology should be replaced by a hierarchy of [sciences](science.md) that start with [math](math.md) at the bottom to [sociology](groups-member.md) at the top.

+Phenomenal conservatism - It's reasonable to assume things are as they appear unless there's a good reason to doubt it.

+Skepticism - Doubt things that are held as knowledge.

+- Postmodernism - Question absolutely everything.
+- Probabiliorism - While knowledge is impossible, strong beliefs for likely things is a good idea.
+Opposed to probabilism.
+- Probabilism - While knowledge is impossible, strong beliefs for practical things is a good idea.
+Opposited to probabiliorism.
+- Pyrrhonism/Pyrrhonian skepticism - All things are unprovable, so learn to be comfortable knowing nothing for certain.

+Structuralism - All elements of human culture are connected to a broader system.

+- Post-structuralism - Since all elements of human culture are relative, there's no certain connection between any of them but there's a type of absolute to all of it.

+Subjectivism - Things are subjective, and they either don't independently exist or it doesn't matter.

+Syncretism - Contradicting things can be converged and unified into one harmonizing thought pattern.

+### What is the most moral thing to do (greatest good)?

+Altruism - People are morally required to serve the "greater good".

+Antinatalism - Giving birth is a morally bad thing.

+Antinomianism - Nobody has to follow moral laws, typically referring to theology.

+Asceticism - The [good life](goodlife.md) requires refraining from pleasurable things in this world.

+Careerism - The greatest good comes in someone advancing their career, even if it risks them growing in other areas of life.

+Collectivism - People should serve the interests of the group, not the self.
+Opposite of egoism.

+Consumerism - The greatest good is attachment to physical things.

+Defeatism - The greatest good is to give up without a fight.

+Egoism (normatively)/Ethical egoism - People should serve their own self-interests, not the group.
+Opposite of collectivism.

+Emotionalism - Focusing on feelings is the greatest good.

+Hedonism (ethics) - Pleasure is the greatest good.

+- Epicureanism - Happiness comes from success in avoiding all forms of pain, in both mental worry and physical discomfort.
+Opposite of Stoicism.
+- Utilitarianism - An act is moral when it maximizes the most wellness for the most people.

+Humanistic naturalism - assuming naturalism (see above), humans are extensions of nature, so living naturally is the best way to live, which is against [industry](jobs-specialization.md) and [technology](technology.md).

+Immoralism - Since morality doesn't matter, people should strive for an aesthetic (see below) that imitates living forever.

+Intellectualism - Assuming rationalism (see above), reasoning is the best way to gain understanding.

+Irrationalism - Science is inferior to intuition, and the ultimate transcendence of humanity comes through art and conquering aesthetics.

+Mysticism - A good life comes from a direct experience that creates conscious awareness of ultimate reality, divinity, spiritual truth, or God.

+Objectivism - At least some actions are universally right or wrong.

+Pacifism - Peace is the greatest good.

+Perfectionism - People live [the good life](goodlife.md) to the degree that they successfully do things that are part of their nature.

+Randianism - People are best as heroic beings morally focused on [self-happiness](mind-feelings-happiness.md), focused on [productivity](success-3_goals.md) foremost, with their only absolute being [reason](logic.md).
+Often called objectivism by Randians.

+Role ethics - People are best defined by their role in a [family](people-family.md).

+Stoicism - Self-control of all types creates inner strength that builds harmony with the universe.
+Opposite of Epicureanism.
+Has largely been disproven by [psychology](science-social.md).

+### Do we have free will?

+Compatibilism/Soft determinism - Because we can [imagine](imagination.md) and [our environment](people-culture.md) profoundly impacts our decisions, determinism (see above) and free will can coexist.
+Opposite of incompatibilism.

+Incompatibilism - Free will and determinism (see above) cannot [logically](logic.md) coexist.

+Libertarianism (metaphysics) - Free will exists.
+Generally opposed to determinism.

+Open theism/Openness theology/Free will theism - Since God and humans have free will, God's knowledge and providing are flexible.

+Personalism - Only people are real, have value, and have free will.

+### How can mankind be morally saved by an all-knowing God?

+Soteriology - The theological study of salvation (soteria).

+- Arminianism - Man's faith, empowered by God's grace, gives the condition for salvation.
+Jesus saves everyone who wants him, but people can resist the Holy Spirit.
+- Calvinism/Janesenism - God's grace, empowering man, gives the condition for salvation.
+Jesus saves everyone by his decree, and people can't resist the Holy Spirit.
+- Fideism/Solifidianism - Reasoning is only somewhat relevant to [religious belief](religion-answers.md).
+- Gnosticism - Salvation depends on some degree of reasoning.
+- Molinism - God has 3 types of knowledge: a permanent and immutable knowledge, condition-based knowledge, and free knowledge that can move around and he doesn't have to know everything all at once.
+- Pelagianism - People are always able to choose good or evil, irrespective of any sin nature.
+- Semipelagianism - People must make the first step toward God, then God will complete their salvation.

 ## Aesthetics

 Aesthetics - The branch of philosophy concerned with the nature of [beauty and taste](values-quality.md) values.